 This graduate support programme will help to produce a new generation of employees with the skills to help the UK become more competitive globally in the future.

-Firms will also receive support to improve their leadership and management skills for internationalisation through accessing Lancaster's expertise in the development and delivery of creative leadership programmes and long-standing experience of working in China.
-This draws on the expertise of Lancaster's established LEAD programme, which has created 10,000 new jobs in the UK to date.
+Firms will also receive support to improve their leadership and management skills for internationalisation through accessing Lancaster’s expertise in the development and delivery of creative leadership programmes and long-standing experience of working in China.
+The project involves very experienced staff from our faculties of Science and Technology, Arts and Social Sciences and the Management School.

 Trevor McMillan, Pro Vice Chancellor for Research at Lancaster University, said: “Lancaster University was the first UK academic institution to establish links in China following the Cultural Revolution and our long established links with, and understanding of, China places us in a unique position to help UK businesses to exploit export opportunities in the world’s fastest growing economy.